selabhvl/hvl-phd-latextemplate/README.md

 If, e.g., in Linux, you need to change the Makefile for the pdf-viewer you want to use, such as [okular](https://okular.kde.org/): `okular thesis.pdf`.

-* To clean up the generated files, run the command
+* To clean up the generated files, you can run the command

 `> make clean`